Borrow, renew, return

 - The Stanford University Libraries assumes no risk for items returned by mail.
-Items are not considered "returned" (and continue to accumulate fines) until they are actually received and processed by library staff.
-We recommend that packages are sent insured, via a service that provides tracking.
+Items are not considered "returned" until they are actually received and processed by library staff.
+We will back date books returned by mail.

-Central return address for all Stanford University Libraries:
+- Central return address for all Stanford University Libraries:

 Cecil H. Green Library

 Please include your name and contact information with the package